sightsdev/sights/README.md

 Python 3.6 or greater is required due to the use of `asyncio`.

+Sensors are handled through a modular sensor management wrapper class, and are individually in the `Sensors/` directory.
 Arduino code for sensor data can be found in the `Arduino/` directory.

 Configuration files for camera-streaming software [Motion](https://github.com/Motion-Project/motion) can be found in the `Motion/` directory.